Dominic Cardy

-Cardy has also served as chief of staff of the Progressive Conservative Party of New Brunswick caucus and leader of the New Brunswick New Democratic Party from 2011 to 2017.
+Prior to being elected to the New Brunswick legislature, Cardy served as chief of staff of the Progressive Conservative Party of New Brunswick caucus and had previously been leader of the New Brunswick New Democratic Party from 2011 to 2017.

 Early life

 Born in the United Kingdom, Cardy moved to Fredericton, New Brunswick with his family when he was a child.
 He attended Dalhousie University and graduated with a political science degree.

 Cardy worked for the Department of Foreign Affairs in 2000 on projects to increase public support for the banning of land mines and for the National Democratic Institute for International Affairs (NDI) between 2001 and 2008.
 He served as a senior staff member and then country director for NDI in Nepal, Bangladesh and Cambodia.

 Political career

 While a student at Dalhousie University in Nova Scotia, Cardy was elected President of the Nova Scotia NDP's youth wing.
 He then worked as a party campaigner, political assistant to an NDP MP in Cape Breton, and managed several campaigns at the municipal and federal level.
+He served as assistant provincial secretary of the Nova Scotia NDP from 1996 to 1997.

-In 2000, Cardy co-founded NDProgress, a pressure group within the NDP that advocated the modernisation of the party's governance structures.
+In 2000, Cardy co-founded NDProgress, a pressure group within the NDP that advocated the modernisation of the party's governance structures and was sympathetic to the Third Way.
 In writing about the debate within the NDP prior to its 2001 convention between the New Politics Initiative and those such as NDProgress, Cardy wrote "Some want to see the NDP recreated as a mass party based on the ideas of the traditional left, but infused with the energy of the new social movements and the anti-globalization activists.
 And there are those pushing from another direction, taking inspiration from the European socialists.
 If I had my choice I would fall firmly into this camp, those who want the party to follow the path laid by social democrats like Gary Doer, Tony Blair and Gerhard Schröder."
 He is also an admirer of US Secretary of State Madeleine Albright.

-Cardy was campaign director for the NDP in the 2010 provincial election.
+Cardy was campaign director for the NDP in the 2010 New Brunswick general election.